axiros/structlog_tutorial/README.md

 # Structlog Mechanics

 So, you spent your programmer live, logging with strings in mind?

 Gave up your [values][values] in the process, by doing things like: `.info("User %s logged in", userid)`?

-Loved to conveniently add contextual data into those strings by simply modifying formatter fmt strings - and to get that convenience you were ok with the logging system adding *any possibly wanted* value before, i.e. into a stdlib log record?
+Loved to conveniently add contextual data into those strings by simply modifying formatter fmt strings - and to get that convenience you were ok with the logging system having to add *any possibly wanted* value into "[LogRecords][logrec]" before?

 And also you thought that dumping all you have into `json` is ok, in order to cope with the requirements of the age of data processing pipelines?